The latest national and international news from BBC Radio 4.

 2/4 Funny, factually-accurate look at space travel and explosive nuclear propulsion.

-2/4 Strap in as Clever Peter bring you a health & safety blow dart, a killer whale & a souffle
+2/4 Strap in for a health and safety blow-dart, a killer whale and souffle.

 The economy and workers' rights dominate bad-tempered exchanges at PM's Questions.